InfraSIM/tools/docker/README.md

 Dockerfile is a text document that contains all the dependencies/commands a user could call on the command line to assemble an infrasim-compute image.
 Using *docker build* users can create an automated build that executes several command-line instructions.
+Steps:
+1. Copy the Dockerfile from the tools/docker directory into the infrasim-compute directory.
+2. Run docker build command from infrasim-compute directory.

 Command example:

     docker build -t infrasim-compute .